How do scientists determine the age of planets and stars?

 – Crater counting: The method of determining the age of a celestial object by counting the number of impact craters on its surface.

 Curious Kids is a series for children of all ages.
-If you have a question you’d like an expert to answer, send it to [էլեկտրոնային փոստով պաշտպանված].
+If you have a question you’d like an expert to answer, send it to [posta elektroniko bidez babestua].